carljm/django-transaction-hooks/doc/index.rst

 ``django-transaction-hooks`` is implemented via custom database backends. (`Why backends?`_)

-Currently the only included backend is for PostgreSQL; to use it, set the ``ENGINE`` in your ``DATABASES`` setting to ``transaction_hooks.backends.postgresql_psycopg2`` (in place of ``django.db.backends.postgresql_psycopg2``).
+For example, to use the PosgreSQL backend, set the ``ENGINE`` in your ``DATABASES`` setting to ``transaction_hooks.backends.postgresql_psycopg2`` (in place of ``django.db.backends.postgresql_psycopg2``).
 For example::